|AudioMulch Help > Contraption Reference > Effects

 See the Adjusting Contraption Properties section for information about using sliders, knobs, presets etc.

-Controls the ratio of input vs. flanged signal.
+Controls the ratio of input vs. delayed signals.

 Relevant Example Files

-The following files provide examples of how Flanger can be used:
+The following files provide examples of how SDelay can be used:

 To open the Example Files directory, go to the File menu, select Open, and double-click on the Examples folder.
 Read descriptions of the example files here.